 Basic plank technique

-The general way you hear about planks is how long you can hold them, but your form can start to collapse after a while, causing them to be less beneficial.
+The general conversation around planks is how long you can hold them, but your form can start to collapse after a while, causing them to be less beneficial.
 Instead, choose a length of time and do multiple sets.
 That way you can rest in between and start fresh for each round.

-This article will take you through different types of planks, each represented by one of your favorite Thanksgiving foods.
+Coach Sarah will take you through different types of planks for this holiday exercise challenge, each represented by one of your favorite Thanksgiving foods.
 Build your own dinner and give thanks to your amazing core muscles by strengthening them!

 Turkey: Standard Plank